Reports: Mapleton Police officer arrested for alleged domestic violence incident | Gephardt Daily

 Comsa was released on conditions including he be there for court appearances to be scheduled.
 Court records show the victim was granted a protective order against Comsa.

-The Mapleton Police Department has reportedly confirmed to several news agencies that Comsa place on administrative leave pending termination.
+The Mapleton Police Department has reportedly confirmed to several news agencies that Comsa was placed on administrative leave pending termination.
 The department on Friday removed a photo of Comsa from its staff website page.